 Who are you and how is your work influenced by nature?

 I continually use all of the technicolor in my paintbox to creatively illustrate the beauty of the earth.
-I write and teach about my passions, which range from environmental sustainability and ecological sciences to creativity and herbalism.
+I write and teach about my passions, which range from environmental sustainability and ecological sciences to creativity, herbalism and mushrooms!
 I have worked as a content writer, product developer, and creative marketing consultant for prominent health and wellness companies around the world.
 Whether through the alchemy of herbalism, the research of indigenous plants, or the healing practices of being a practitioner, I work hard to educate people about how to live with respect and synergistic intention with the natural world.

-What was your first memory/experience with the mycelial world?
+What was your first memory with mushrooms?

 I grew up in Monte Nido, California, a beautiful secluded valley nestled into the Santa Monica Mountains.
 I spent my days escaping from reality, running off into the woodlands.
 Growing up in an equestrian family, my mom would make me watch my sister’s horseback riding lessons every week in our neighbor’s arena.
 Until I was about 10, I would explore the woods for hours, and every winter and spring, during the rainy season, moisture and greenery would fill the forest floor around the stables.
 I would spend my time chasing caterpillars and placing them on top of mushrooms as I saw in Alice in Wonderland.
 I would also make speed boats out of mushroom caps and leaves and race them down the creek, sometimes with my polly pocket dolls in the driver’s seat.